James-Thorson-NOAA/VAST/README.md

 Description of package
 =============
 ### Please cite if using the software
 * Thorson, J.T., and Barnett, L.A.K.
 In press.
 Comparing estimates of abundance trends and distribution shifts using single- and multispecies models of fishes and biogenic habitat.
 ICES J. Mar.
 Sci.
+URL: https://academic.oup.com/icesjms/article-abstract/2907795/Comparing-estimates-of-abundance-trends-and

 Description of individual features
 =============